Join Teens from across the state for frozen fun.

-- Emergency inhailers and epi pens may be carried by camper with parents permission.
+- Emergency inhalers and epi pens may be carried by camper with parents permission.
 Nurse must record camper having those items.

 - Campers with a fever cannot attend camp without a Dr’s note.

-- Campers with certain medical condtions like contageous illness or pregnacy must have a DR. note.
+- Campers with certain medical conditions like contagious illness or pregnancy must have a Dr. note.

-- OTC medications must be turned to the nurse.
+- OTC medications must be turned in to the nurse.
 Campers may go to nurses as needed.